chmutoff/esp-tank/README.md

-# esp-tank
+# ESP Tank
-Tank chassis controlled by ESP32-CAM
+This project allows to control any chassis with fixed wheels (like TP100 mini tank chassis or the famous 4wd chassis) using ESP32-CAM.